Skip to main content

 Career tips

-You'll need a good knowledge of music and recording technology.
-You may also find it useful to understand physics and electronics.
+You'll need a good knowledge of sound equipment and recording and editing software.
+You may also find it useful to have an understanding of physics and electronics.

 Further information